Kanna Fine Powder

 We've been selling kanna since the early 2000s, and the fine powder format outsells every other version by a wide margin.
 The reason is simple: it works with however you want to use it.
 Sublingual, tea, smoothie, capsules — one product, four methods.
 You're not locked into a single route the way you are with pre-made capsules or tinctures.

-Compared to kanna extracts, the fine powder gives you the complete plant profile rather than isolated alkaloids.
-Some people prefer that broader spectrum; others want the precision of an extract.
-Neither is objectively better — it depends on what you're after.
-If you're the type who likes to measure precisely and wants consistent potency, go extract.
-If you prefer working with the whole plant and don't mind slight batch variation, the powder is your format.
+Compared to a single-compound concentrate, FS20 carries the complete alkaloid group rather than one isolated fraction.
+Some people prefer that broader spectrum; others want a number on the label they can dose against.
+Neither is objectively better, it depends on what you're after.
+If you want consistent, declared potency, go for a standardised extract.
+If you want the full alkaloid picture in a concentrated form and can live with slight batch variation, FS20 is your format.

 Frequently Asked Questions